Daniel Montenegro

 Daniel Gastón Montenegro Casella (born 28 March 1979) is an Argentine former footballer who played mainly as an attacking midfielder.

 He spent most of his professional career with Huracán and Independiente, having several spells with both clubs over 21 years.
-He appeared three times for Argentina, in the 2000s.
+He appeared three times for Argentina in the late 2000s.

 Club career

 Born in Buenos Aires, Montenegro began his professional career at Club Atlético Huracán in 1997.
 He subsequently signed for Club Atlético Independiente, going on to represent the club on three different spells and teaming up with sibling Ariel in the first.

 In the 1999 January transfer window, Montenegro moved to France with Olympique de Marseille, being loaned several times by the Ligue 1 side for the duration of his contract, mostly to teams in Spain (Real Zaragoza – where he contributed four matches to their conquest of the Copa del Rey – and CA Osasuna, both in La Liga).
 He then played in quick succession for Independiente and Club Atlético River Plate, before spending parts of two seasons in the Russian Premier League with FC Saturn Ramenskoye.

 Montenegro returned to his main club for the 2006–07 season, going on to often act as captain and scoring in double digits in three of his first four years, including a career-best 15 goals in 2008–09.
 He moved abroad again in 2009, signing with Mexico's Club América for $3.5 million after lengthy negotiations.
 He made his Liga MX debut for his new team on 2 August, in a 1–2 home loss to Monarcas Morelia.
 Late in the same month, he scored from his own half in a 7–2 rout of Deportivo Toluca F.C. also at the Estadio Azteca.

 On 22 December 2012, free agent Montenegro rejoined Independiente for a fourth spell, agreeing to a one-and-a-half-year contract.
 In early 2015, he was ousted from the squad after a run-in with manager Jorge Almirón and forced to train alone.

-Aged 36, Montenegro returned to Huracán after 13 years having rejected an offer from Club Atlético Nueva Chicago.
+Aged 36, Montenegro returned to Huracán after 13 years having rejected an offer from Nueva Chicago.
 He remained on the bench for the final of the Supercopa Argentina, won against Club Atlético River Plate shortly after his arrival.

 At the end of the 2017–18 campaign, in which he helped the Parque Patricios-based side qualify to the Copa Libertadores after a fourth-place league finish, Montenegro announced his retirement.